jadenashtonhoward/Fortress/README.md

 # Fortress

-A Python CLI tool for generating and storing secure passwords
+A Python CLI tool for securely generating and storing secure passwords